 (For the record, it’s due south of mainland Malaysia)

-At just under 720 sq. km., this diminutive Southeast Asian republic is roughly a quarter of the size of Yosemite National Park, with a population larger than the state of Minnesota.
-It’s a modern, dense, singularly unique destination the average cyclist might have trouble making heads or tails of.
-And luckily, Bastian Döhling is here to help.
+At just under 720 sq. km., Singapore is roughly a quarter of the size of Yosemite National Park.
+That said, the country’s population is higher than the state of Minnesota.
+It’s a modern and singularly-unique destination that most cyclists haven’t visited.
+Lucky for you, Bastian Döhling is here to help.

 Get the Most From Your Singapore Cycling Experience:

-“Singapore is the perfect place to cycle,” says the native-born German, who rides with a local racing team known as the Specialized Mavericks.
+“Singapore cycling is very underrated and very much legit” says the native-born German, who rides with a local racing team known as the Specialized Mavericks.
 “The traffic is not as bad as you’d expect from an Asian capital city.
-If you get out and explore, you will find many amazing neighborhoods, and even some short, steep climbs.”
+We have amazing neighborhoods, fun steep climbs and plenty of offer for great rides.”

-It’s true: cycling in Singapore has come a long way in recent years, evidenced by everything from an uptick in two-wheeled commuters to an additional 3,000 bike parking lots scheduled to be installed at MRT stations throughout the country.
+Singapore cycling has come a long way in recent years.
+Specifically, there’s a steady increase in two-wheeled commuters an additional 3,000 bike parking lots scheduled to be installed at MRT stations throughout the country.
 “They’ve managed to complete the Park Connector Network (PCN) across the whole island,” Bastian adds.
 “This means you can ride your bike on quiet paths without traffic.”

 Car-free riding is a theme that’s particularly close to Bastian’s heart, given the indoor cycling studio he runs just across from the Central Business District.
 It’s a great alternative for riders who need to train for their next triathlon and aren’t necessarily keen on getting out the door at 5:30 am.